Our little team at Adobe Sign, we sold a bit too early, so great to see them go on to be:

 Let me challenge you instead to do the following:

 - Promote as fast as you can, if you’re growing quickly.
 Just do it.
-It’s hard to promote in start-ups until you are at $5-$10m in ARR, just because there’s no fat, no redundancy … and thus, no room on the org chart.
+It’s hard to promote in start-ups until you are at $5-$10m in ARR, just because there’s just not a lot of room on the org chart.
 But wherever you can, promote the great ones as fast as you could.
-Our top Director of Engineering (and now VP of Engineering at soon-to-be-red hot eDiscovery company Logikcull) was just an A+ from Day 1.
+Our top Director of Engineering was just an A+ from Day 1.
 The entire team rallied around him organically.
 I should have promoted him in Year 1, even though we were too small, even if I had to create the position for him.
 This “under promoting” challenge is especially true in your sales team.
 You’re going to need a whole series of sales managers.
 You can’t promote them all from within.
 That creates issues on many levels.
 But you do want to breed as many internally as you can.
 Promote fast where the evidence is that to support it, at least 1 or 2.
 Even if it’s a touch risky.